kelkelatl/pnc/docs/events.md

 -meat on a sidewalk and a woem will come out
 "fat girl, with daddy issues and likes meth"
 Joe was listening to rap when we arrivedd
-- Joe makea comment about "Crack games" and spending money
+- Joe makea comment about "Crack games" and spending money (which I interpreted as when Baby has one of these hookups with an neutralization operative and the encounter was supposed to be a PNP hookup).
 - "Update Print statement from Hello to Goodbye (when pasting chronology into the pne.md file on churchinsmuyrna/terminus (the vault)
 - CNTX Github has been very weird lately, lotz of problems when creating a new account 20:05 - Ty wants to return to Joes after returning from store to chargw his phone.
 He needs to call his "Mom" or "Dad"....